-Water Heater Switches: (if so equipped) is located on the command center panel, and will light up when turned on.
-The "LP GAS" water heater switch (12V) enables propane operation of the water heater, and the "ELECTRIC" switch (120V) enables electric operation of the water heater.
+Water heater switch(s) (if so equipped)

+These switches can located on the monitor panel, the command center, or in the case of a touch screen system, on one of the selectable screens of the touch screen.
+Switches will light up when turned on.
+The "LP GAS" water heater switch (12V) enables propane operation of the water heater, and the "ELECTRIC switch (120V) enables electric operation of the water heater.
 Normally both switches should be turned on to provide the fastest hot water recovery time.
 The water heater can be operated in electric only or gas only modes by pressing each switch independently.
+If the RV is equipped with a tankless water heater, there will be only an LP Gas switch on the command center panel.

-DSI FLT - Direct Spark Ignition Fault (if so equipped) is located above the GAS water heater switch and will indicate a problem with the LP portion of the water heater.
-When the GAS switch is turned on, the light will blink quickly (3) times and the water heater will ignite.
+DSI FLT - Direct Spark Ignition Fault (if so equipped)

+This light located between the water heater switches will indicate a problem with the LP portion of the water heater.
+When the LP GAS switch is turned on, the light will blink quickly 3 times and the water heater will ignite.
 The light will then remain off.
 If the light comes on and stays on, it indicates the gas side of the water heater has not fired and there is a problem with the igniter.